-- Physical hazards are unsafe conditions which can result in physical harm to staff and other visitors to the business.
-This are most commonly trip and slip hazards, frayed electrical cords, machinery and unclear evacuation routes.
+- Physical hazards are unsafe conditions that can result in physical harm to staff and other visitors to the business.
+These are most commonly trip and slip hazards, frayed electrical cords, machinery and unclear evacuation routes.

 - Chemical hazards are common in many workplaces, even where chemical use is not a primary function of a job.
 In many businesses, staff may be required to use industrial cleaning chemicals, for example.